coffeebe4code/disc/README.md

   :mouse ""
   :debug ("It's a computer"))
 ```
-Then, you can make a generic which will take the interface prefaced with the hook `,` identifier.
+Then, you can make a generic function which will take the interface prefaced with the hook `,` identifier.
 ```
 @g is short for generic
 ```